 - Use a blower and lens brush to remove dust accumulated on the lens or the viewfinder window. - Never use solvents such as paint thinner, alcohol or benzine to clean the camera.
-To clean the external camera surfaces, - but not glass surfaces; using a dry or silicone -treated cloth is recommended.
+To clean the external camera surfaces, - but not glass surfaces; using a dry or silicone treated cloth is recommended. - The electric circuitry inside the camera containts high voltage working parts.
+Never attempt to disassemble the camera.